 - Once the main screen of the Firewall is visible, turn Windows Firewall on.
 Here, you may need to restart your PC to allow the change to take effect.

-Next, check if the default policy of Windows Firewall is enabled.
+Next, check if the default policy of the Windows Firewall is enabled.
 For this,

 Right-click the Start icon, select Command Prompt (Admin) and Run the following command: